jameslaspada/vagrant-chef/readme.md

 * Download and install [VirtualBox](http://www.virtualbox.org).

 ###Create VirtualBox VM using Vagrant
+*(This repositories vagrant files will only work if combined with the [Packer-Vagrant](https://github.com/giacomo81/packer-vagrant) base boxes project)*
 From the platform directory execute the vagrant

       $ vagrant up